English

 • Diabetic kidney disease and type 1 diabetes

-• If condition is left untreated, average survival is 5 to 7 years from diagnosis for patients with diabetic kidney disease associated with type 1 diabetes r147
+• If condition is left untreated, average survival is 5 to 7 years from diagnosis for patients with diabetic kidney disease associated with type 1 diabetes r132

-• Along with current therapies (eg, strict control of blood pressure, lipids, and glycemia; improved lifestyle), prognosis has improved such that mortality is reduced by 30% r147
+• Along with current therapies (eg, strict control of blood pressure, lipids, and glycemia; improved lifestyle), prognosis has improved such that mortality is reduced by 30% r132

 • Disease progression is well characterized in patients with type 1 diabetes

-• Without therapeutic intervention, approximately 80% of patients with type 1 diabetes and moderately increased albuminuria (albumin to creatinine ratio greater than or equal to 30 mg/g) progress to develop severe albuminuria (albumin to creatinine ratio of 300 mg/g or greater) in 10 to 15 years on average r39
+• Without therapeutic intervention, approximately 80% of patients with type 1 diabetes and moderately increased albuminuria (albumin to creatinine ratio 30 mg/g or greater) progress to develop severe albuminuria (albumin to creatinine ratio of 300 mg/g or greater) in 10 to 15 years on average r39

-• Approximately 50% of patients with severe albuminuria have progression to end-stage renal disease within 10 years and 75% have progression to end-stage renal disease within 20 years r39
+• Approximately 50% of patients with severe albuminuria progress to end-stage renal disease within 10 years and 75% progress to end-stage renal disease within 20 years r39

 • Diabetic kidney disease and type 2 diabetes